Watch This Episode of MwahTV About Linkedin Personal Brand Tips

 It's about building relationships, and that is the key to success on Linkedin for me.

 - understanding what kind of content is gonna work on Linkedin and creating a strategy around that content for you.

-- Understanding how Linkedin messaging service works to your advantage and how you can turn those connections and followers into buyers and sales, which is what we all really want at the end of the day.
+- Understanding how Linkedin messaging service works to your advantage and how you can turn those connections and followers into buyers and sales is what we all really want at the end of the day.

 I am really passionate about making sure that the way I do business helps our younger generations of females raise up with more confidence and more power.

 Now, when I get hit on Linkedin by an absolute perv, I personally handle this with my personal brand in mind.
 I actually have a copy-and-paste reply that I send to somebody when they're trying to talk to me as if we were on Tinder, and not on Linkedin.